-Anything can be green-conscious, including your wedding.
-It may take some awareness and energy, but there are many ways you can have the wedding of your dreams, while staying true to your eco-friendly beliefs.
-To help get you started, here are several different ways you can plan your very own earth conscious wedding.
+Your wedding is one of the most important days of your life.
+If you are a friend to the environment, your wedding day can incorporate these values without sacrificing beauty and class.
+There are many ways you can have the wedding of your dreams while staying true to your eco-friendly beliefs.
+To help get you started, here are several different ways you can plan your very own earth-conscious wedding.

 In lieu of gifts

-Getting presents is half the fun of getting married.
-If you don’t really need any of the essentials to start your new life with the person you love, why not ask your guests to donate to a good cause instead?
-Set up a gift registry online that provides links to your favorite charities.
-Not only will you save a few trees by not wasting gift-wrap, but you will also help fund a few worthy organizations.
+What does this mean?
+Because they’re already living in a home together, many couples have already bought everything they need.
+If you’re one of these couples and don’t need any essentials to start your new life, consider asking your guests to donate to your favorite charity.
+Not only will you save a few trees by not wasting wrapping paper, but you will also help fund a few worthy organizations.

 Any caterer can be green.
 All you have to do is get them to replace standard ingredients with organic ones.
 Pick a caterer you like and then discuss going the organic route.
-Suggest using local foods that are in season, as well as free-range, organic meats raised with sustainable farming practices.
-Going organic not only protects the environment, but also prohibits your guests from being exposed to pesticides.
+Suggest using local foods that are in season as well as free-range, organic meats raised with sustainable farming practices.
+Going organic not only protects the environment but also protects your guests from being exposed to pesticides.

 Save a tree and use recycled paper for your invitations.
 Paper made from alternative fiber such as hemp or bamboo is another option.
-Also minimize the amount of paper you use by consolidating all your information onto one page, instead of stuffing your envelope with several inserts.
-If this isn’t eco-friendly enough for you, then go paperless altogether and send out invitations online.
+Also, minimize the amount of paper you use by consolidating all your information onto one page instead of stuffing your envelope with several inserts.
+If this isn’t eco-friendly enough, go paperless altogether and send out invitations online.